 Each sensor utilizes an ASIC (Application Specific Integrated Circuit), which takes care of all signal conditioning and digital communication.
 Therefore, each BoltSafe load cell has a unique serial number so that it can be individually identified and traced.
 The digital monitoring system is not only capable of measuring the bolt load, but can also monitor the sensor temperature.
 The load cell is available in two kinds of steel: our regular stainless steel, and a stronger version that can withstand 15% more load while keeping the same compact dimensions.

-Another application of the load cells is in temporary construction.
-In this case the sensors are used as washers to check the load in the construction to prevent the temporary construction from collapsing.
+Another application of the load cells is in temporary construction or for Structural Health Monitoring.
+In this case the sensors are used as washers to check the load in the construction to prevent the (temporary) construction from collapsing.

 How is the PMS bolt load cell used?

 Our load cell is used and shaped as a regular washer and is available in sizes M30 to M64 and 1-1/4” to 2-1/2”.
 The BoltSafe bolt load sensor is placed on the non-driven side of a bolted connection, preferably under a nut.
 While tightening the bolt, force is being applied to the load washer, which will result in minor deformation of the stainless steel washer.
 The sensor constantly measures changes in electrical resistance caused by these deformations.
 This data is used to determine the bolt load at any given moment.

 Because the design of our load cells is so rugged, they are able to withstand harsh conditions, such as heavy industrial environments.
 The load sensors can be used in contact with oil, rain, seawater, ice and temperatures up to 80 degrees Celsius.
 Using the washers in conditions where the temperature is above 80 or below -40 degrees Celsius is not recommended.